Vincent O'Sullivan (New Zealand writer)

-Early life and family
+Background

-Born in Auckland, O'Sullivan is the youngest of six children born to Timothy O'Sullivan (born in Tralee, Ireland) and Myra O'Sullivan (née McKean).
-He was educated at St Joseph's Primary, Grey Lynn, and Sacred Heart College, Auckland, in Glendowie.
-He graduated from the University of Auckland and the University of Oxford.
+Born in Auckland in 1937, O'Sullivan was the youngest of six children born to Timothy O'Sullivan (born in Tralee, Ireland) and Myra O'Sullivan (née McKean).
+He was educated at St Joseph's School in Grey Lynn, and Sacred Heart College, located in Ponsonby when he was there.
+He graduated from the University of Auckland with a Bachelor of Arts degree in 1959 and a Master of Arts with first-class honours the following year.
+He was awarded a Commonwealth Scholarship, and completed a Master of Letters (MLitt) degree at Lincoln College, Oxford in 1962.

-O'Sullivan's first marriage was to Tui Rererangi Walsh, with whom he had two children; Dominic O'Sullivan and Deirdre O'Sullivan.
-He now lives in Port Chalmers, Dunedin, with his wife Helen.
+O'Sullivan's first marriage was to Tui Rererangi Walsh, with whom he had two children; Deirdre and Dominic O'Sullivan.
+They separated in the 1970s.
+In 2018 he was living in Port Chalmers, Dunedin, with his wife Helen.

+O'Sullivan died in Dunedin on 28 April 2024, at the age of 86.
+On his death, Fiona Kidman said that he was "right up there at the top" of great New Zealand writers, and someone who "helped to shape New Zealand literature" in its early years.